EvilSquirrelGuy/GarminResinWidget/README.md

 The token is only stored __on your device__, and is only sent to the **Official HoYoLAB API** endpoints.
 There are no middlemen, no catches, nothing!
 I wouldn't want my account data stolen either.
 You can review [source/ResinModel.mc](source/ResinModel.mc) to see exactly what happens to the token with web requests.

+## Contributing

+As this is just a small hobby project of mine, I'm not really looking for help in the core functionality (unless you happen to be able to solve a bug faster than I can).
+The main ways you can help are by creating bug reports, feature requests, and (when the time comes) translations!

+Also if you really like the project, consider starring it on GitHub, or writing a quick review on the Garmin Connect IQ store so more people can access their resin count from their wrist!

 ## Licence